jackmiller2708/task-manager/README.md

 ## Specifications

 This project's foundation is built upon the strict rule of immutability even tho Angular's inner mechanisms promote and encourage the use of mutable objects thru the principles of OOP.
-In other words, every object and process which are created throughout the application are immutable where it makes sense.
-But cloning objects is a very expensive operation and vanilla JavaScript is not built to support the use of immutability so in order to achieve it, data structures are required.
+In other words, every object and process which are of the application and created throughout the application will only be immutable where it makes sense.
+Moreover, cloning objects by copying over property values is very expensive and vanilla JavaScript is not built to support the use of immutability so in order to achieve it, some data structures are required.

 This project's core mechanisms rely on three libraries: